joycelynlee/137Project/README.md

 ### Start a game
 To join a game room, you must enter your name and the lobby code.
 ### Games rules
 To win, you must consume food that will appear.
-The number of food is limited and the player with the biggest size and highest score will be the winner.
+The number of food is limited and when there are no more food left to be consumed, the player with the biggest size and highest score will be the winner.
 ### Controls
 Use your mouse to control your avatar.